-This is a five week programme of 75 hours covering topics on the Masters oral syllabus (syllabus A) to prepare you for your Masters oral examination.
+This is a five week programme of 75 hours covering topics on the Masters oral syllabus (MGN653 - Amendment 1) to prepare you for your Masters oral examination.
+Maritime and Coastguard Agency - GOV.UK (www.gov.uk)

 You will be taught by our expert and experienced team of lecturers who will give you the knowledge and confidence before you sit your oral exam.
 This course is specifically designed to cover the orals syllabus and each lecture is taught by a subject specific lecturer who will utilise our world class facilities and resources to their fullest extent.